top of page

 importance of numeracy in early childhood

 By incorporating numeracy into playful daily routines, children begin to understand patterns, measurements, and basic calculations, setting the stage for more complex mathematical thinking.
-At an early age, nurturing these skills ensures long-term academic and cognitive benefits, empowering children to excel in various aspects of their development.
+In this guide, you'll learn exactly what early numeracy means, why it matters so much for your child's development, what skills to look for at each age, and 10 practical activities you can start using today.

 The Role of Numeracy in Early Childhood Development